trifork/sdm/README.md

 This build setup is made for Gradle 9.2+.

-If you want to build the Scala subproject you will need to have install a Scala compiler installed.
+If you want to run the Scala subproject you will need to have install a version of Scala.